boytchev/fmi-3d/README.md

 included in the repository.

 The models are numbered by 5-digit identifier.
-For example, the model about the Cartesian coordinate system is 03061, which means it is used in page 61 of the lecture notes for topic 3 of the course.
+For example, the model about the Cartesian coordinate system is 03061, which means it was used in page 61 of the lecture notes for topic 3 of the course.

 # License